 Gained voting status, and failed to return the required mandatory WG letter ballots

-A Non-Voter that properly attends a session becomes an Aspirant member at the end of that session.
+A Non-Voter who properly attends a session becomes an Aspirant member at the end of that session.

 A Non-Voter can only gain voting status by following the transition: Aspirant->Potential Voter->Voter.
 Any previous attendances do not count towards this.